 If I want to put across an issue on behalf of a constituent, something I am always happy to consider, I will write a letter, request a meeting or debate, submit a parliamentary question or speak to Ministerial colleagues in the voting lobby of the House of Commons.
 These are far more effective and direct ways of getting things done.

 This could actually result in a public debate on the issue in Parliament, with a Minister required to respond to it.
-As a member of that Committee, I can assure everyone that a well-supported request would be likely to receive a favourable hearing, although it would require slightly more effort for those involved than asking colleagues to sign an EDM for the reasons outlined above.
+As a former member of that Committee, I can assure everyone that a well-supported request would be likely to receive a favourable hearing, although it would require slightly more effort for those involved than asking colleagues to sign an EDM for the reasons outlined above.